-Well it was Valentine’s day.
-We’d been together for over 9 months.
+It was Valentine’s day and we’d been together for over 9 months.
 I didn’t know what to expect.
 Tim was not really into that kind of thing but he knew I was.
-The post in our house always arrived after I’d left for work so I didn’t know whether there would be a card for me or what.
-I’d sent him several joke ones.
-I’d got friends to post them from different parts of the country and filled them in with different pens in different writing and I’d had them all sent to the nursery so I knew he’d get them.
+The post in our house always arrived after I’d left for work so I didn’t know all day whether there would be a card or anything for me.
+I’d asked friends to post joke Valentine cards, filled in with different pens in different writing, from different parts of the country and I’d had them all sent to the nursery so I knew he’d get them.
 He had said vaguely about keeping the evening free but that was over a week ago.
 At least my cards would remind him that it was February 14th.

 He phoned when I was on my tea-break.
 I was filling in for a sick member of staff at our Stafford outlet and there were several of us in the staff room at the time.